jasontsemf/WhatsThatLine/README.md

 // You can specify a range of characters by using a hyphen
 // The g at the end is a flag and indicates it is a global search.
 // Regular expressions have four optional flags that allow for global and case insensitive searching.
-To indicate a global search, use the g flag.
-To indicate a case-insensitive search, use the i flag.
-To indicate a multi-line search, use the m flag.
-To perform a "sticky" search, that matches starting at the current position in the target string, use the y flag. displayQuestion[2] = temp.replace(/[a-zA-Z0-9]/g, '_');
+// To indicate a global search, use the g flag.
+// To indicate a case-insensitive search, use the i flag.
+// To indicate a multi-line search, use the m flag.
+// To perform a "sticky" search, that matches starting at the current position in the target string, use the y flag. displayQuestion[2] = temp.replace(/[a-zA-Z0-9]/g, '_');

-// Picturing a slash is walking to the right as forward
+// Picturing a slash is walking to the right as forward, like how you type
 // "/" is a forward slash, it is leaning forward
 // "\" is a backward slash, vice versa
 // backward slash \ is used to escapce special characters
-// below is also escaping a forward slash/ with a backward slash\, also ^ and * s = s.replace(/[.,\/#!$%\^&\*;:{}=\-_`~()“”?]/g, "");
+// below is escaping a forward slash/ with a backward slash\, also a ^ and a *
+// technically a backward slash can also be escaped with a backward slash... s = s.replace(/[.,\/#!$%\^&\*;:{}=\-_`~()“”?]/g, "");
 ```